nsilva/dockerized-laravel-vite-starting-point/README.md

 - Filter tasks by status
 - Remove tasks marked as completed from the main list
 - Add an email confirmation message upon registration
+- Although the API side is really small, it could include API documentation